 We are also collaborators on a Conservation Innovation Grant from the USDA that seeks to broaden the adoption of methane mitigation techniques through market based incentives and a Conservation Innovation Grant researching the beneficial use of algae in no-till, low water use rice production.
 We participate in the United States Department of Agriculture’s Natural Resource Conservation Service’s Environmental Quality Initiatives Programs and the Conservation Stewardship Program.

-Mark Isbell sits on the USA Rice Sustainability Committee, where he co-chairs a work-group focused on relationships with organization’s sustainability initiatives.
-He has delivered presentations at conferences for farmers within the rice Industry as well as those within the environmental community.
+Mark Isbell is a board member at Field to Market and sits on the USA Rice Sustainability Committee, where he co-chairs a work-group focused on relationships with organization’s sustainability initiatives.
+He has delivered presentations at conferences for farmers within the rice industry as well as those within the environmental community.
 Mark was also a crop irrigation work group member during the recent update of the Arkansas Water Plan.